• Home

 Setting up Motion Notification and working schedule are the excellent features it is shipped with.
 It helps to keep everything tracked from the remote.

-We hope this post would help you learn How to Build Your Own Surveillance System Using Raspberry Pi.
+We hope this post helps you learn How to Build Your Own Surveillance System Using Raspberry Pi.
 Thanks for reading this tutorial post.
 Visit our social media page on FacebookLinkedInTwitterTelegramTumblr, & Medium and subscribe to receive updates like this.

 Arun KL